Better-Than-Takeout Mongolian Chicken

 Note: Scroll down to the recipe card section of the post for the ingredients with amounts included and for more complete directions.

-How To Make Homemade Mongolian Chicken
+How to Make Mongolian Chicken

 1. Dredge the chicken pieces in half the cornstarch.